sopra-fs24-group-22/Let-Them-Cook/API.md

 403 FORBIDDEN
 ```

-## Remove recipeId from cookbook
+## Remove recipe from cookbook

-Used to remove a recipeId from the users personal cookbook.
+Used to remove a recipe from the users personal cookbook.

 **URL** : `/api/cookbook/recipe/{id}`